A3: Assisting Android API Migrations Using Code Examples: Evaluation results

 \textbf{Example was not a migration.} As previously mentioned, since we obtain our migration examples through automated tool assistance (c.f.
 RQ1), it is possible for our approach to present faulty migration examples.
 This normally occurs when a deprecated API call is modified, but not migrated to the updated version of the API.
 An example of such a modification would be to rename the variables in the API call.
 This change would be mistakenly identified by our approach as a modification to an API call.
 Therefore, if such an example were to be used to attempt a migration, we would present a migration with no effect, and therefore cause no harm to the Android app.
 We experienced six such instances in the FDroid examples.
 However, we did not encounter these in our Google Samples nor the manually produced examples.

 \textbf{Unsupported.} There exist a few unsupported corner cases that our approach would not support.
 For example, we cannot automatically produce migrations if the API call is spread across a try catch block, or within a loop declaration or conditional statement declaration.
-As with unmatched guidance cases, we provide the user with migration examples that may be relevant to their migration, instead of attempting to provide automated migration on their code.
+As with unmatched guidance cases, we provide the user with migration examples that may be relevant to their migration, instead of attempting to provide automated migration on their code, therefore no harm is done to the code.
 We experienced eight such cases.